spirodonfl/sago_mini_test/README.md

 ## Managing the server

-The server manages both the API and also the public HTML served to manipulate data with the API
+The server manages both the API and also the public HTML served to manipulate data with the API.
+Use the commands below, pretty self-explanatory.

-"npm run-script start_server" etc...
+"npm run-script start_server"

+"npm run-script restart_server"

+"npm run-script stop_server"

+"npm run-script view_server_logs" -- This one is for viewing the console output while it's running

 ## Running MongoDB